msarwo/coffeegroupbuy/API.md

 - Products are cached for **1 hour** (3600000 milliseconds)
 - Subsequent requests within this period return cached data
 - Use the `/api/products/refresh` endpoint to force a fresh scrape
-- Cache improves performance and reduces load on Serveonyx
+- Cache improves performance and reduces load on Onyx Coffee Lab

 ---